 Taking care of a lawn requires more effort than heading out with the mower every 7-10 days.
-If you want to have a nice lawn then you should be setting up a watering regimen that is sufficent for your climate and regular.
+If you want to have a nice lawn then you should be setting up a watering regimen that is sufficient for your climate and regular.

-You should be mowing your grass at intervals that are closer together, feeding your lawn with the right fertilizers at the right times, and applying prevetatives for certain types of bugs, weeds, and pets that can damage the health of your lawn if left unchecked.
+You should be mowing your grass at intervals that are closer together, feeding your lawn with the right fertilizers at the right times, and applying preventatives for certain types of bugs, weeds, and pets that can damage the health of your lawn if left unchecked.